 How to connect and use a mouse with your iPhone

-In this tutorial, we’ll explain how to connect a wired or Bluetooth mouse to your iPhone, customize the mouse buttons, and use it alongside touch input.
+Learn how to connect a wired or wireless mouse to your iPhone, customize the mouse buttons, and use it alongside touch input.

 iPhone 15 Pro Max and a wireless mouse next to one another

-You may want to use a mouse on your iOS device if you can’t use the touchscreen because of physical disability or want fine scrubbing and precise controls while editing a video in iMovie or other apps.
+You may want to use a mouse on your iPhone if you’re unable to interact with the touchscreen due to a physical disability or if you need fine-tuned scrubbing and precise controls while editing a video in iMovie or other apps.

 What kind of mouse can you use with an iPhone?

-You can use a wired or wireless Bluetooth mouse with your iPhone.
-However, you can’t use Apple’s own Magic Mouse as it won’t even appear as a pairing device under iPhone Bluetooth settings.
+You can use pretty much any wired or wireless Bluetooth mouse with your iPhone.
+However, you can’t use Apple’s own Magic Mouse, and it won’t appear as a pairing device under iOS Bluetooth settings.

 Wired mouse connected to iPhone

-How to use a mouse with iPhone 15 or older
+How to use a wired or wireless mouse with iPhone

 It involves just three easy steps.